 Access the Signons and Attempted Signons report to review authentication activity.
 The Requires MFA and Multi-factor columns indicate if the user was required to log in with multifactor authentication and the name of the MFA provider used (e.g. Duo).

-A user with Bypass status assigned or one who would not require Duo MFA at login due to the Allow access without 2FA New User Policy or Group Access Policy setting applied to the Workday application may not log in when subject to a Workday authentication rule that includes Duo MFA.
+A user with Duo Bypass status assigned or one who would not require Duo MFA at login due to the Allow access without 2FA Duo New User Policy setting or Bypass 2FA Duo Authentication Policy setting applied to the Workday application may not log in when subject to a Workday authentication rule that includes Duo MFA.
 Exempt these users from Duo authentication from within Workday, either via the Authentication Policies rulesets or individually per user by editing their Workday account.